mochi/mochikit/doc/rst/MochiKit/Signal.rst

     // the event is normalized, no more e = e || window.event!
     myObject.wasClicked = function(e) {
         var crossBrowserCoordinates = e.mouse().page;
-        // e.mouse().page is a MochiKit.DOM.Coordinates object
+        // e.mouse().page is a MochiKit.Style.Coordinates object
     }